alex404sl/Azurage/README.md

 1. PowerShell 7+
 2. Azure CLI
+3. Azure Pwoershell
-3. Microsoft Graph PowerShell Module
+4. Microsoft Graph PowerShell Module
-4. ImportExcel Module (for generating reports)
+5. ImportExcel Module (for generating reports)
-5. AADInternals Module
+6. AADInternals Module

 If not installed, dont worry we got you covered in the script except PowerShell 7 :-)